MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2011/20110825-check-out-the-new-microsoft-server-and-cloud-platform-website.md

 ---
 title:      "Check out the New Microsoft Server and Cloud Platform Website!"
+author: mattbriggs
+ms.author: mabrigg
+description: Check out the New Microsoft Server and Cloud Platform Website! ms.date: 08/25/2011
 date:       2011-08-25 13:11:42
 categories: cloud-computing
 ---
+# Check out the New Microsoft Server and Cloud Platform Website!

 We’re pleased to announce the launch of the new [Microsoft Server and Cloud Platform website](http://bit.ly/omgt2U)
 ([http://www.microsoft.com/server-cloud](http://bit.ly/omgt2U)).